What Is Dementia? Symptoms, Types, and Diagnosis

 - Vascular dementia, a form of dementia caused by conditions that damage blood vessels in the brain or interrupt the flow of blood and oxygen to the brain.

-Researchers have also identified many other conditions that can cause dementia or dementia-like symptoms.
-These conditions include:
+Other conditions that cause dementia or dementia-like symptoms include:

 - Creutzfeldt-Jakob disease, a rare brain disorder